This article was updated on July 10, 2018.

 Finance leaders should look to adapt their compensation strategies and compliance efforts to match this ever-expanding regulatory landscape and establish wage neutrality that is fair to all employees.

 The Fight to End Bias

-The Massachusetts equal pay law takes effect July 2018 and was birthed out of the assumption that using salary history only serves to "lock in" historical wage discrimination against women.
+The Massachusetts equal pay law took effect on July 1, 2018, and was birthed out of the assumption that using salary history only serves to "lock in" historical wage discrimination against women.
 In any negotiation, the first number offered tends to tether the entire negotiation to that initial number.
 This creates a potential bias, and it can then be difficult to move past that number.

 To fight this bias, organizations should look beyond the past and instead set policy to base compensation on value.
 Determine exactly what the job is worth to your organization, and then create salary ranges informed by that valuation.
 You should also monitor and track pay equity issues using data from HCM and payroll systems that encompass each employee's journey.
 This proactive approach to pay equity is exactly what easy access to workforce analytics enables.